MCP tools

 ### search

-Search for tiles in the Tessl registry by name, package URL (PURL), or HTTP URL.
+Search for plugins in the Tessl registry by name, package URL (PURL), or HTTP URL.

 **Authentication**: Required (automatically handles authentication if needed)